 An interesting battle with new mechanics.
 It took me some time to figure it out, but there is a pattern to follow here.
 Throughout this battle you will encounter several familiar faces if you quested through Arc 2 worlds.
-The Time Butterfly starts the battle on its own.
-However, as soon as combat starts it will start summoning minions.
+The Time Butterfly starts the battle on its own with 11,825 HP.
+However, as soon as combat starts it will start summoning minions with 4,300 to 4,395 HP.
 These minions need to first be defeated in order to ultimately defeat the Time Butterfly.
 Other than that, do watch out for some other minor annoyances, like Cleanse Ward, Stuns, and Pierce, as the boss loves to use them.

 - Feint Cheat – Feints will be switched unless protected.
 This means that a Feint will have the 70% on the wizard that cast it and the 30% on the boss.
 This can be countered with Indemnity.